 Uneven or cracked surfaces

-Slip and fall hazards at garden centers can pose a significant risk of severe injuries.
+Slip-and-fall hazards at garden centers and greenhouses can pose a significant risk of severe injuries.
 According to the Consumer Product Safety Commission (CPSC), floors and flooring materials contribute directly to more than 2 million fall injuries each year, with associated medical costs of $14 million per year in the U.S.

-To help reduce your slip-and-fall risk at your garden center, prioritize daily maintenance and housekeeping, including:
+To help reduce your slip-and-fall risk at your horticultural business, prioritize daily maintenance and housekeeping:

 Keep floors clean and dry